About

 Almo, Canvys partner

-Based on the agreement, Almo Professional A/V will now carry Canvys' customised displays for digital signage systems.
+Based on the distribution agreement, Almo Professional A/V will now carry Canvys' customised displays for digital signage systems.

 Canvys products available through Almo Professional A/V include small- and large-format NEC and Samsung LCDs with a variety of integrated touchscreen options, privacy films and protective enclosures.